hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

 5. For Value-at-Risk calculations, Gaussian copula is overly optimistic and Gumbel is too pessimistic.

-6. Copulas with upper tail dependency: Gumbel, Joe, N13, N14, Student-t
+6. Copulas with upper tail dependency: Gumbel, Joe, N13, N14, Student-t.

-7. Copulas with lower tail dependency: Clayton, N14 (weaker), Student-t
+7. Copulas with lower tail dependency: Clayton, N14 (weaker), Student-t.

+8. Copulas with no tail dependency: Gaussian, Frank.

 Since a Student-t copula will converge to a Gaussian copula as the degrees of freedom increases, it makes sense to quantify the change of tail dependence (the upper and lower tail dependency is the same value thanks to symmetry for Student-t copula).
-It is tabled below:
+It is tabled below from [Demarta, McNeil, The t Copula and Related Copulas, 2005]:

 .. list-table:: Tail Dependency for Bivariate Student-t Copula
    :widths: 20 20 20 20 20 20